German court: Russia must split up Nord Stream 2

 But some in Ukraine, which sees the pipeline as a strategic threat because it enables the Kremlin to cut off its gas for political reasons, reacted with glee.

-"Our strategy is to play by the same rules that the West lives by, and it pays off," Yuriy Vitrenko, the CEO of Ukraine's gas pipeline operator, Nafotgaz, wrote on his Facebook page.
+"Our strategy is to play by the same rules that the West lives by, and it pays off," Yuriy Vitrenko, the CEO of Ukraine's gas-pipeline operator, Nafotgaz, wrote on his Facebook page.

 "It will be a hard battle.
 The Kremlin has been blackmailing Europe with gas shortages in the winter period.
-Some Western government officials don't want to realize or pretend they don't realize what European rules actually mean," he added.
+Some Western government officials don't want to realise or pretend they don't realise what European rules actually mean," he added.

 "Battle on and you'll win," Vitrenko also said, quoting Ukrainian poet Taras Shevchenko.